core-wg/transport-indication/draft-ietf-core-transport-indication.md

 CoAP over UDP, over DTLS, over TCP, over TLS and over (secure or insecure) WebSockets.
 URIs of all these are expressed using the "coap" or "coaps" scheme, depending on whether a (D)TLS connection is to be used.
+\[ It is currently unclear whether the two schemes should also be unified; the rest of the text is left intentionally vague on that distinction. \]

-Any server providing CoAP services announces not only its address but also its SVCB Service Parameters, including at least one of alpn and coaptransfer.
+Any server providing CoAP services announces not only its address but also its SVCB Service Parameters, including at least one of `alpn` and `coaptransfer`.

 For example, a host serving "coap://sensor.example.com" and "coaps://sensor.example.com" might have these records:

 ```
-_coap.sensor.example.com IN SVCB 0 . alpn="coap" coaptransfer="tcp,udp" port="61616"
+_coap.sensor.example.com IN SVCB 1 . alpn=coap,co coaptransfer=tcp,udp port=61616
 sensor.example.com IN AAAA 2001:db8::1
 ```